saturn-volv/py-wordle/README.md

  </sub>

 ## How to play
+ Before you play, make sure to check out `config.txt` for all your settings.
+Just some options to give the user full control of their experince.

  As the console will prompt, input a 5 letter word.
 You can find a list of valid words here: [word_bank/all_words.txt](https://github.com/saturn-volv/py-wordle/blob/main/word_bank/all_words.txt).

  You cannot enter any words greater or less than 5 characters in length nor can they contain any characters that are not valid english characters.
 You can also not reuse any previous attempts.